 Linen Club from Aditya Birla Group unveils new brand identity and logo

-With over 7 decades of expertise in premium linen fabric, Linen Club offers the widest range of designs in India and is synonymous with the finest quality linen.
-Linen Club produces 3000+ designs every year and has 6000+ point of sales, which makes it the No.1 Linen Brand in the country.
-Visit: www.linenclub.com Logo: https://mma.prnewswire.com/media/1227507/Linen_Club_Logo.jpg PWR PWR
+With over seven decades of expertise in premium linen fabric, Linen Club offers the widest range of designs in India and is synonymous with the finest quality linen.
+Linen Club produces 3000 plus designs every year and has 6000 plus points of sales, which makes it the No.1 Linen Brand in the country.
+This story is provided by PRNewswire.
+ANI will not be responsible in any way for the content of this article.

 ALSO READ